swissmarley/securepass-vault/README.md

-# SecurePass Vault - The Ultimate Password Manager
+# SecurePass Vault - Password Manager

 This is a simple password manager application with built-in encryption and hashing for improved security.